parallel-constitution/parallel-constitution.github.io/journal-theo.md

 Theo's Journal
 ====

+### 2017-08-16

+* Add FAQ TOC menu and FAQ numbering

 ## 2017-08-01

-Added to rights faq and tarted mission & strategy
+Added to rights faq and started mission & strategy

-Off the top of my head
+Off the top of my headL

 #### Freedoms